Table of Contents

 - By using the contribution margin, the firm uses in break-even analysis.
 The breakeven point for a firm is when the revenue of the firm equals its expenses; also, we can that the point where the firm is having neither a net profit nor net loss.

-- A contribution margin is also used to compare individual product lines and also be estimated to set sales goals.
+- A contribution margin is also used to compare individual product lines and be estimated to set sales goals.

 Contribution Margin Formula Calculator